hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

 * _jinni_ - allows creation of new projects based on templates, among other things
 * _dr_ - is a simple wrapper for the underlying build tools - _Gradle_ and _Ant_ - to make things simpler

+> We use the term `Devrock` as a brand name for our tooling, such as our build tools or _Eclipse_ plugins.

 To verify the `PATH` is configured properly go to the command line and run: